Protoplanetary Disk Rings as Sites for Planetesimal Formation: Simulation Setup

 \subsection{Domain Size and Resolution}

 In order to encompass the entire width of the radial Gaussian and prevent spurious effects at the boundaries, we must choose a reasonably large radial domain size.
 We have found that $L_x = 9H$ is sufficiently large to avoid edge effects.
 In line with our previous works, we set the azimuthal extent of the domain to be $L_y = 0.2H$.
-We set the height to the domain to $L_z = 0.4H$ for runs with cm-sized particles and $L_z = 0.8H$ for mm-sized particles.\footnote{This larger vertical domain is required because the particle scale height will be higher for the mm-sized particles, thus leading to unaccepable mass loss from the domain.} This height ensures that no particles cross the vertical boundary and escape the domain.
+We set the height to the domain to $L_z = 0.4H$ for runs with cm-sized particles and $L_z = 0.8H$ for mm-sized particles.\footnote{This larger vertical domain is required because the particle scale height will be higher for the mm-sized particles, thus leading to unacceptable mass loss from the domain.} This height ensures that no particles cross the vertical boundary and escape the domain.

 Admittedly, $L_x = 9H$ is a long box that stretches the limits of the shearing box approximation.
-In particular, the length of this box normalized to its distance from the star is $L_x/r_0 \approx 0.8$, clearly not satisfying the condition for the shearing box approximation.
+In particular, the length of this box normalized to its distance from the star is $L_x/2r_0 \approx 0.4$, clearly not satisfying the condition for the shearing box approximation: The error terms in the shearing box come from Hill's approximation.
+In the non-shearing frame we can write the equations of motion of particles as

+where $(x,y)$ is the particle position normalized by $r_0$, $\vec{r} = (1+x,y)$, and $\vec{F}$ contains all other forces such as aerodynamic drag.
+For a shearing box like ours, where $L_x \gg L_y$, the largest error term is $E_x \approx - 3x^2\Omega^2$.
+Since the leading term in Equation (\ref{eqn:ddx_Hill2}) is $3x\Omega^2$, the relative error is in the order of $|E_x / 3x\Omega^2| \sim |x| \le L_x/2r_0$.
+Thus, for the shearing box to be a reasonable approximation, $L_x/2r_0 \ll 1$.
+This is evidently not the case for our runs.
 However, we consider this an acceptable limitation because all of the relevant physics (aerodynamic drag, gas pressure, particle back-reaction, self-gravity) act on a very local scale ($\ll L_x$).
 In addition, the main alternative to a long shearing box (i.e., a global 3D simulation) is currently not feasible (both in terms of numerical resolution and code development).

 Given the large domain size, computational expense dictates a moderate resolution be employed.
 We use a standard resolution of 640 zones per $H$ for nearly all of our simulations.
 The resolution of 640 zones per $H$ is equivalent to the ``SI128" simulations of \cite{Simon16a}, which produced a reasonable number of planetesimals.
 Thus, with a standard domain size of $L_x\times L_y\times L_z = 9H\times0.2H\times0.4H$, our total resolution is $5760\times128\times256$.
 However, for the run with mm-size particles we decrease the resolution to 320 zones per $H$ in order to offset the cost of smaller timesteps needed for small-particle runs, and the greater vertical extent of the simulation domain.
 The total resolution for that run is $2880\times64\times256$.
 Finally, the total number of particles is the same as the number of grid cells --- $1.89 \times 10^8$ particles for our standard resolution runs.